Compare plans fitting your coverage needs

 Check out this "Working in the USA" article for full details about other legal ways to work in the USA.

-While there is some right to work under OPT while still in school (“pre-completion OPT”), the main use for OPT is the right to work for 12 months after completion of a degree (“post-completion OPT”).
-So as you near graduation, you can apply for OPT, which will permit you to work for any employer in the US (subject to all of the rules of OPT).
-You can apply for a new OPT period for each new degree level you complete - for instance, if you receive a Bachelor’s degree, you can apply for OPT and work for a year, go back to graduate school, then when you complete your Masters or PHD, you can apply for OPT again and work for another year (many students actually do this).
+So as you near graduation (up to 90 days before graduation, in fact), you can apply for OPT, which, if granted, will permit you to work for an employer in the US (subject to all of the rules of OPT).
+You can apply for a new OPT period for each new degree level you complete — for instance, if you receive a Bachelor’s degree, you can apply for OPT and work for a year, go back to graduate school, then when you complete your Master’s or PhD, you can apply for OPT again and work for another year (many students actually do this).

 OPT Twist with STEM Fields